 Comply with Local and State Laws and Ordinances

-This includes state and local directives for wearing face coverings and mass gathering limitations when off campus.
+This includes state and local directives for wearing face coverings and mass gathering limitations when off campus, if applicable.
 Violation of state of local laws, ordinances or executive orders are subject to criminal citations, penalties, and/or university or administrative action.

 Sanctions for Violating the Covid-19 Community Standards